achtnullzwei/Doorman/docs/en/reference/entities.md

 - Any Entrance & Apartment

 ### RTO: Entrance Door - Delay <Badge type="tip" text="rto_entrance_door_delay" /> <Badge type="info" text="Disabled by default" />
 Sets the delay for the [Ring To Open](../guide/automation/ring-to-open) automation.
+To avoid interference with patterns, the delay starts at 2 seconds.

 ##### Options:
-- 0 to 20 seconds
+- 2 to 25 seconds
 - Random

 ### RTO: Second Entrance Door - Delay <Badge type="tip" text="rto_second_entrance_door_delay" /> <Badge type="info" text="Disabled by default" />
 Sets the delay for the [Ring To Open](../guide/automation/ring-to-open) automation.
+To avoid interference with patterns, the delay starts at 2 seconds.

 ##### Options:
-- 0 to 20 seconds
+- 2 to 25 seconds
 - Random

 ### RTO: Apartment Door - Delay <Badge type="tip" text="rto_apartment_door_delay" /> <Badge type="info" text="Nuki Bridge only" /> <Badge type="info" text="Disabled by default" />
 Sets the delay for the [Ring To Open](../guide/automation/ring-to-open) automation.
+To avoid interference with patterns, the delay starts at 2 seconds.

 ##### Options:
-- 0 to 20 seconds
+- 2 to 25 seconds
 - Random

 ### RTO: Entrance Door - Timeout <Badge type="tip" text="rto_entrance_door_timeout_mode" />